Using the KRDC

 All data intended for use in published works or public presentations must undergo disclosure review before presentation to the public.

 Prospective researchers interested in applying to use the non-public Census, NCHS, and BLS datasets for statistical purposes are encouraged to first discuss their ideas with advisory board representatives at our partner institutions.
 Those with a developed research idea should then consult with the KRDC Administrator about the content and form of a research proposal before starting the proposal development process.
 The KRDC Administrator will help researchers prepare and submit materials for review, and can assist researchers in determining data availability and in preparing high-quality proposals.
-It is not uncommon for the proposal process to take at least 4-6 months for NCHS projects, and 6-9 months for Census projects, and sometimes longer if the project requires multi-agency review.
+It is not uncommon for the proposal process to take 6 months, and sometimes longer, if the project requires multi-agency review.
 Interested graduate students must submit a letter of support from their academic advisor prior to beginning the proposal process outlined below.

 For projects using Census economic, demographic, or mixed data, the steps, in order, include:

 - Contact the KRDC Administrator about your project to make sure it is a good fit for the RDC and submit your inital project idea through ResearchDataGov.